Getting Started¶

 yum install protobuf-devel google-perftools-devel

-# For RHEL 8 based Linux
+# For RHEL 8 or later based Linux

 ## Run as root